cyclus/cyclus.github.com/_sources/user/tutorial/add_commod_recipe.rst.txt

     :alt: Fuel recipe for fresh-uox
 The recipe name ``fresh-uox`` is specified, as are the isotope nuclide IDs and the corresponding mass fraction of each nuclide.
 The ``fresh-uox`` is composed of 4% U-235 and 96% U-238.

+.. rubric:: Footnotes
+.. [#f1] The exact order of the sections in a |Cyclus| input file are of minor consequence.
+The ``control`` sequence must go first, but the other sequences can go in any order that makes sense to the user.
+The traditional organization  of an input file is: control, archetypes, commodities, facilities,   regions/institutions, and recipes.